Alonso-del-Arte/chess/doc/Variants.md

 the eighth rank (counted from the player's home row), and not, as I thought, the home rank of an opponent.

+As for castling, it seems to be allowed, but I don't know how advisable it is in 4-player chess.

 ### 3D chess

 On *Star Trek* and *Star Trek: The Next Generation* we sometimes see a variant